atata-framework/atata-bootstrap/CONTRIBUTING_COMPONENT.md

 - `PopupWindow<TOwner>` - for popup/modal windows.
 - `Control<TOwner>` - for other custom kinds of control.

-Define required attribues on component class and implement needed properties or methods.
+Define required attributes on component class and implement needed properties or methods.

 Be sure to keep disabled and read-only component states working.
 You can override `GetIsReadOnly` and `GetIsEnabled` methods.